26th Space Aggressor Squadron: Space aggressor unit

-Reactivated under Air Force Space Command in 2003 as the 26th Space Aggressor Squadron as part of the 310th Space Wing at Schriever Air Force Base, Colorado.
+Reactivated under Air Force Space Command in 2003 as the 26th Space Aggressor Squadron, part of the 310th Space Wing at Schriever Air Force Base, Colorado.
 In 2007 the unit was reassigned to the 926th Group at Nellis and was transferred to Air Combat Command.
-However, the 26th remained at Schriever AFB, despite the reorganization as a geographically separated unit.
+However, the 26th remained at Schriever SFB, despite the organization as a geographically separated unit.